||Those in urgent need of assistance, those who are food insecure, and internally-displaced persons and returnees

 Enhancing the purchasing capacity of vulnerable communities, while restoring community infrastructure through short-term employment and cash-for-work

-- Over 6,700 cubic meters of water reservoirs constructed
+- Over 8,280 cubic metres of water reservoirs constructed

 Improving access to healthcare services by providing solar energy equipment and rehabilitating healthcare facilities

-- Over 1,000 education sector staff trained in providing psychosocial support
+- Over 4750 education sector staff trained to identify and support traumatized individuals

-- More than 1,240 consultants recruited and trained in identifying traumatized individuals
+- More than 870 consultants recruited and to identify and support traumatized individuals

 Enhancing key services delivery through building the capacities of communities and local authorities to better plan and achieve their goals